-28 In this respect, note the divide between the European Community and the United States with regards to the opportunity of a recoupment test.
+$^{^{26}}$ In this respect, let us note the divide between Europe and the US with regards to the opportunity of a recoupment test.
 The European Court of Justice more or less argued in Tetra Pak that dominance implies an ability to recoup, and therefore that a recoupment test is not needed.
-In the United States, the Supreme Court used a recoupment test in Brooke Group.
-For a discussion of the intricacies associated with a recoupment test, see J. Vickers, Abuse of Market Power, Address to 31st EARIE Conference (Sep.
-3, 2004).
+In the US, the Supreme Court used a recoupment test in Brooke Group.
+See e.g., Vickers (2004) for a discussion of the intricacies associated with a recoupment test.